Skip to main content

 }

-The ./* wildcard initially used *.tsx, which couldn't match .ts files in the styles/ directory.
-We added explicit ./styles/* and ./types entries to cover both extensions.
-Without pnpm's strictness, this mismatch would have surfaced only after a consumer tried tree-shaking and got an empty module.
+The ./* wildcard started out as *.tsx, which couldn't match the .ts files in the styles/ directory, so I added explicit ./styles/* and ./types entries to cover both extensions.
+Without pnpm's strictness, that mismatch would have turned up only after some consumer tried tree-shaking and got back an empty module.

-The migration touched 4 CI workflow files, 1 Dockerfile, and the root package.json (converting Yarn resolutions to pnpm pnpm.overrides).
-In return:
+The migration touched 4 CI workflow files, 1 Dockerfile, and the root package.json (converting Yarn resolutions over to pnpm pnpm.overrides).
+In return I got:

 • Strict dependency resolution caught one phantom dependency and one incomplete export map